How practical is it to add a skylight to an existing porch ?

 Installing a Skylight during Construction of a New Screened Porch

 When it comes to installing the ceiling feature, you’ll need both an experienced contractor and a top-quality product.
 As an example, VELUX skylights are designed to avoid leaking and are a popular choice.

-The cost of installing a 22" x 44" VELUX skylight with flashing starts around an average of $950.
-If you are having one included in the construction of your new screen porch, then the process is much easier.
+The cost of installing a 22" x 44" VELUX skylight with flashing starts around an average of $1000.
+However, If you are having one included in the construction of your new screen porch, the process is much easier.

 An experienced deck contractor will be able to add a skylight during the construction of your porch within a couple of hours.
 With the help of a talented carpenter and roofer, the windows can be installed in a secure manner that eliminates the potential for future leaking problems entirely.

 Installing a Skylight in an Existing Screened-In Porch

 The process becomes problematic if you are trying to retrofit a skylight into your screened porch—that is, if you are trying to install a skylight into the roof of an already existing porch.
 The process is two or three times as long and much more challenging – and also with much greater opportunity for error.

 To install a skylight on an existing screened-in porch, your contractor must remove a large amount of existing shingles and cut a hole in your porch’s roof.
 It’s extremely important to seal the structure, apply flashing, and replace the shingles correctly to avoid disastrous (and expensive) leaking problems.